• Menu

 What is a hostel?

-Hostels offer lower-priced accommodations with basic necessities for overnight stays.
+Hostels offer lower-priced accommodations with necessities for overnight stays.
 Many of the amenities and guest rooms are communal; however, some places rent out private rooms.
 Generally speaking, this type of lodging is very safe, but people should respect roommates and lock up valuables like anywhere else.

 Hostel accommodations tend to appeal more to solo travelers or couples than families, but that can be subjective.
 Travelers who enjoy meeting others on the go might prefer to stay at a hostel for socializing opportunities.
 Pilgrims on a soul-searching adventure might like to see others during the evening after a day of hiking or fishing alone.